supabase/realtime/forum/docs/muster-broadcast.md

 # Broadcasting through Muster's router node

-`Forum.Muster` answers one question: *given a group, which nodes hold local members of it?* — and lets you route a fan-out broadcast precisely instead of blasting every node in the cluster.
+`Forum.Muster` answers one question: *given a group, which nodes hold local members of it?*, and lets you route a fan-out broadcast precisely instead of blasting every node in the cluster.

 The key thing to internalize: **Muster owns the routing decision, you supply the